irfanali1995/IrfanAli-CodingProjects/Run-off Electition ( CS50x ) /Readme.md

 - Participated in writing the `eliminate` function, allowing the program to eliminate the candidate(s) in last place during each runoff round.

 Throughout the development process, I leveraged my C programming skills and applied algorithmic techniques to ensure the program's accuracy and efficiency in simulating runoff elections.

+Problem set Description can be found at: https://cs50.harvard.edu/x/2023/psets/3/runoff/